 First off, Ro received a large chunk of that 98% of VC funding, which was practically earmarked for white male founders.
 Then, using the influx of cash, they ran Facebook ads and ads on the New York subway.
 A logical next step, right?
 Well, that’s because they are allowed to advertise on these platforms, unlike startups marketed to female customers, which are banned.
 In fact, anything relating to female sexual health has been banned from Facebook.
 Below illustrates Dame’s ad, which was rejected by the MTA, unlike an ad from Hims, which was approved and published:

 Out of the gate, VC’s bias towards prioritizing male consumers and their comfort catapults these founders ahead of everyone else.
-Then, they benefit from discriminatory ad policies which pack a double punch: holding competitors back and a chance to grow their own business.
+Then, they benefit from discriminatory ad policies which pack a double punch: holding competitors back and an unencumbered chance to grow their own business.

 We, as consumers, are not getting the best products and services when only a few ideas and perspectives are reaching us.
 Venture capitalists do us a massive disservice by throttling ideas and innovations that are pitched by diverse minorities and women, because they solve problems for huge markets that are invisible to homogeneous VCs.
 Just look at Rihanna’s Fenty beauty line, which launched in 2018 and is now valued at $17 billion.
 She’s made a boatload of cash by taking women of color seriously as consumers.
 Consumers get better products and services, and they’d get richer.
 A winning formula it seems.
 It’s a shame more venture capitalists don’t see the potential to make gobs of money from people who don’t look like them.
 But hey, it’s their loss.
 Rihanna will just keep taking their money.